souhaiel1/AI-powered-surveillance-using-raspberry-pi/README.md

 ### Note : to view the selected classifier at work in real-time ; press on "advanced settings" and check
 - [x] enable live preview with object detection
+#### to expirement with cameras other than the raspberry pi's , just change the argument in "video_capture = cv2.VideoCapture()" to suit your needs ( the source of frames in this project is a usb camera , hence "video_capture = cv2.VideoCapture(src=0)" .

 ## receiving the security alerts :